-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Use as directed on the label.
+Be sure to use garlic exactly as directed on the label.

-Garlic has a strong taste and odor, and raw garlic can cause stomach or intestinal upset in some people.
-Odorless garlic supplements eliminate offending taste and odor.
+Garlic has a strong taste and odor.
+Raw garlic can cause stomach upset in some people.
+Odorless garlic supplements get rid of the offending taste and odor.
 They may also reduce stomach upset.